1800546/email_parser/README.md

 Parse ost or pst email datafile in working directory automatically via command line or manually.

 This tool uses relative path and everything is based on the working directory (path of command line).
 The datafile must be copied into the working directory and renamed to either "input.ost" or "input.pst".
-The "email_parser.exe" executable should be placed inside the "libraries" sub-folder in the working directory.
+The "email_parser.exe" executable should be placed inside the "libraries" folder in the working directory.

-Multiple csv files will be generated inside the "emailtemp" sub-folder in working directory, which must be created before running the tool.
+Multiple csv files will be generated inside the "emailtemp" folder in working directory, which must be created before running the tool.

-Since this tool is designed to recognise only this specific working directory structure, it is better to download/clone this repo entirely in order to avoid manual directory modifications.
+Since this tool is designed to recognise only this specific working directory structure, it is better to download/clone this repo entirely in order to avoid manual folder modifications.
 If you prefer manual modification, please refer to the "Working directory structure" section below.

 # Working directory structure
 Before running the tool